GjMinova/NorthPhoneBookApp/README.md

 	- User Name: admin
 	- Password:

-In order to test the application, you can use Postman There are two request methods, GET and POST
+In order to test the application, you can use Postman.

+There are two request methods, GET and POST

 Test scenarios